katahiromz/CodeReverse2/README.md

 ![CodeReverse](CodeReverse.png)

-CodeReverse2 is a reverse-engineering tool for Windows executables.
+CodeReverse2 is a command-line reverse-engineering tool for Windows executables.
 It works on Windows, Linux and MacOS.

 ## Usage